 Recipe FAQs

-Turn the rack upside down, locate where the bones are, and carefully cut between them using a sharp chef's knife.
+Turn the rack upside down, locate the bones, and carefully cut between them using a sharp chef's knife, as shown in the photo below.
 As long as your knife is freshly sharpened, this should be easy to do.

 There's no need to do that.
 While searing would nicely brown the meat, especially the fat, the same result is achieved when cooking the lamb in a hot oven.
 The fat comes out wonderfully browned and crispy.